embassynetwork/modernomad/README.md

 - [Admin user guide](https://embassynetwork.gitbooks.io/modernomad/content/) - to help users set up and manage locations on Modernomad
 - [Browser tests](docs/browser-tests.md) - want to write a browser test or fix a broken one?
 - [Configuration](docs/browser-tests.md)
-- [Running in production](docs/running-in-production.md) - how embassynetwork.com works, and how to run your own copy of Modernomad
+- [Deployment](docs/deployment.md) - how embassynetwork.com works, and how to run your own copy of Modernomad

 ## Contributing